 Information about many of the College's archival holdings is gradually being entered into ArchivesSpace, the new (from 2020) Archives Management System for the University of Cambridge.
 The previous archives catalogue, Janus, is no longer supported and will soon be retired; in fact, Janus never contained a great deal of information either about Christ's College's archival holdings or about its Fellows' Papers Collection.

 Christ's College Archives' "ARCHON code" is 1849.
 ARCHON codes are unique numbers used to identify archival collection locations within the UK, and key global repositories holding collections relating to British history.
 They are assigned by the UK National Archives.
-Christ's College Library also has an ARCHON code; it is 267.
+Christ's College Library also has its own ARCHON code; it is 267.